 In contrast, the HITRUST CSF is a prescriptive control framework.
 And although the service organization/business associate may define the scope of the environment to be tested, HITRUST controls must be in place and applied to that entire covered environment.

 The good news is that there are synergies between SOC 2 TSC categories and the underlying criteria and HITRUST CSF controls.
 By leveraging controls for addressing the HITRUST CSF requirements in SOC 2 engagements, service organizations can realize time efficiencies and cost savings.
 In fact, HITRUST and AICPA have collaborated to develop and publish a set of recommendations to streamline and simplify that process.

 Types of Reports

 Altogether, service organizations are faced with four reporting options offered by HITRUST and the AICPA, all with cost ramifications and time implications.
 Choosing the right one takes careful consideration.
 The reporting options are:

 Pick Your Path

-Talking with your health care clients and conferring with a firm that is both an AICPA member and an approved HITRUST CSF assessor can give you the confidence you need to choose the right path to assurance, one that makes the most sense for your business and its bottom line.
+Talking with your clients and conferring with a firm that is both an AICPA member and an approved HITRUST CSF assessor can give you the confidence you need to choose the right path to assurance, one that makes the most sense for your business and its bottom line.

 Wipfli is proud to be a HITRUST Authorized CSF Assessor.
 As a CPA firm with professionals who’ve served as former IT leaders in health care environments, we bring best practices to help organizations make their best decisions.
 Contact us to learn more.